maddie480/MaddieHelpingHand/README.md

         *   If you have multiple blackhole effects and want to change the strength of all of them, you can use the "Black Hole Strength (All Black Holes)" trigger provided with this helper.
     *   **Northern Lights with Custom Colors**: northern lights, but with customizable colors for the lights and background.
 You can also remove the gradient background and only keep the lights!
     *   **Heat Wave not affecting color grade**: same as the vanilla Heat Wave effect, except it does not change the color grade, allowing you to set your own color grade instead.
+	*   **All Side Tentacles**: a version of the Tentacles effect that reacts to the player position when placed on the left or on the top of the screen (as opposed to only right and bottom like vanilla).

 *   **New controller entities** (invisible entities having effect on a whole room/map):
     *   **Horizontal Room Wrap Controller**: drop this controller in a room, and Madeline will reappear on the left if she goes off-screen on the right!
 For this to work, be sure to lock the camera horizontally by using a Camera Target Trigger with lerp = 1 and X Only enabled.
 Pulled from Celsius by 0x0ade.